Eisenhower Matrix Step-by-Step: Daily Priority Guide

-The Eisenhower matrix: when your inbox feels like a fire hose
+The Eisenhower matrix step-by-step: when your inbox feels like a fire hose

-This happens because your brain has a built-in bias toward urgency.
+That collapse happens because your brain has a built-in bias toward urgency.
 Researchers Meng Zhu, Yang Yang, and Christopher Hsee documented the pattern in their Journal of Consumer Research study: people consistently choose urgent tasks over important ones, even when the important tasks offer objectively higher rewards [1].
-That bias isn’t a personal failing.
-It’s wired in.
+That bias is not a personal failing.
+It is wired in.
 The Eisenhower matrix exists to override this default.

-“People choose tasks with tighter deadlines over tasks with larger payoffs, even when they’re explicitly told about the payoff difference.”
-[1]
+Zhu and colleagues found that people consistently chose tasks with shorter deadlines over tasks with larger payoffs, even when they were explicitly informed of the payoff difference [1].

 The Eisenhower matrix is a four-quadrant tool that sorts tasks by urgency and importance.
 Also called the Eisenhower box, Eisenhower method, or urgent-vs-important matrix, it helps you separate reactive busywork from the work that actually drives progress.
 Instead of processing everything equally, you route each task to one of four action categories: do immediately, schedule time, delegate, or delete.